aplteam/Cider/docs/Cider-API-Reference.md

 ### watch

-Defaults to "ns", meaning that changing any APL objects in the workspaces will result in Link updating the correcponding file on disk while any change on disk will _not_ be reflected by changing the workspace.
+Defaults to "both", meaning that changing any APL objects in the workspaces will result in Link updating the corresponding file on disk, and any change on disk will be reflected by changing the workspace.

-You may instead set this to "dir", which bascially reverts the way Link works.
+You may instead set this to "ns", which forces Link to write changes in the WS to disk but ignore changes on the file system.

-You may also set this to "both", when changes in the workspace _and_ and file will result in updates.
+You may also set this to "dir", when changes on the file system will be brought into the WS while changes in the WS are _not_ saved to disk.

-Note that "dir" and "both" come with certain dangers you should be aware of.

 Other settings of `watch` will result in an error.